dlavieri/pexels_photo_grid/README.md

 ## About MVP

 This is a basic application for viewing and searching images from the Pexels API.
-It is made with React v18, styled-components for styles, Context API for state management, and Jet / React-testing-library for front end unit tests.
+It is made with React v18, styled-components for styles, Context API for state management, and Jest / React-testing-library for front end unit tests.
 Built with custom webpack config.

 As a user:
 I can see an initial set of curated photos on the home screen